johann1301h/productAdder/README.md

 # Product adder

+> Description
-Description: A html prototype for adding products on the [digible platform](https://www.digible.net).
+> A html prototype for adding products on the [digible platform](https://www.digible.net).

 ## Demo

 [Demo on Netlify](digible-product-adder.netlify.com)